livingdocsIO/documentation/content/reference-docs/server-extensions/include-functions/_index.md

 #### Generated sidebar

 The generated sidebar allows you to quickly create new includes.
-You will be limited to the API's provided by Livingdocs but our API is built to catch most of the common use-cases.
+You will be limited to the API's provided by Livingdocs but our API is built to catch most of the common config-examples.

 ```js
 // Example include service using the paramsSchema